ddesantiag0/lab3/README.md

 The bug and the symptom is that reversedInPlace's modification of the array it was reading from, was creating a mirrored array instead of actually reversing the elements in place.

 ![Image](./SECONDLABREPORT2PART2.png)

+What needed to be fix was a temporary variable where the elements needed to placed in, where it wouldn't have gotten replaced by the last element and jsut mirrored itself.